 How to Create Amazing Effects and Animations with Justinmind

-- Select the rectangle and create an on page load event
+2) Select the smallest rectangle and create an “On page load” event

-- Select the gear icon next to the word ‘do’ and add a resize action to make the rectangle grow
+4) Select the gear icon next to the word ‘do’ and add a “Resize” action to make the rectangle grow

 As you saw the ‘Pause’ action combined with other actions can be a powerful tool to prototype animations.
 But there are times when is easier to do it using ‘Effects’.

 ‘Hide/Show’ and ‘Set active panel’ actions can be improved using effects.
 These include fade in/out and slide effects.

 In this tutorial, we’ll list all the effects available and we’ll give a description of each.
 We highly recommend you take a look at the example provided at the end of this tutorial to understand how the effects work.